No on 2C

-1) A new 20-year franchise agreement with unenforceable interim “off-ramps” that could be contested by Xcel.
+- A new 20-year franchise agreement with unenforceable interim “off-ramps” will commit the city to a new 20-year relationship that could be difficult to end.

-3. An “agreement” regarding future renewable energy projects, each of which would have to be negotiated separately with Xcel and approved by the PUC.
+- An “agreement” regarding future renewable energy projects, each of which would have to be negotiated separately with Xcel and approved by the PUC

 In effect, a new franchise agreement leaves Boulder empty-handed, without the ability to move ahead with its own clean power, or – if the franchise agreement is not approved by the PUC – without any leverage with Xcel whatsoever.